 Poor situational awareness has deadly consequences, again.
 Although safety levels across industries are steadily increasing, the amount of serious accidents resulting in significant injury and claims is on the rise.
 The biggest culprit?
 Man-machine collisions.

 These aren’t just tragic incidents.
 There’s more to this than ‘thoughts and prayers’.
 Every worker has the right to go home safe, which makes optimal safety on the shopfloor a basic human right.
-One that can be enforced fairly easily.
+And it happens to be one that can be enforced fairly easily.

 Although not all organizations are equally invested, a good safety culture is globally accepted as the umbrella approach to decrease risks across the workplace.
 The focus on safety awareness, training and the implementation of specific safety procedures has resulted in less accidents caused by carelessness or inattentiveness.